Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Upload.md

       on Google Drive
    2. Create a folder with your name (if it doesn't already exist).
    3. Create a new folder for this study.
-   4. Copy the Animal and Sample spread sheet and any AccuCor files that should be included in the study
+   4. Add the Animal and Sample spread sheet, AccuCor/IsoCorr files, and the conditionally required LCMS-metadata file to the study folder

 3. Submit the [TraceBase Study Submission form](https://forms.gle/vEfJEfhPbCbkybpE7).
 Complete the following:
    1. Study Name
    2. Link to Google Drive folder with study submission.
-   3. Mass Spectrometry Details (see [[How to label Mass Spec Run Information]])
+   3. Mass Spectrometry Details (see [[How to label Mass Spec Run Information]]).
+Note, the LCMS-metadata file can be used to denote multiple different operators, dates, methods, etc. The values entered into the submission form are used as defaults for any samples that are not included in the file.

 What happens next?